fleetdm/fleet/handbook/security-awareness/2022-05-security-awareness-slides.md

 1. Our Managed Software Center.
 2. Package managers such as *brew* or *apt*.
-3. Official websites of vendors / open-source projects.
+3. Official websites of vendors / open source projects.

 ## Apps and Google Workspace

-Apps are only allowed automatically if they do not access confidential data.
+Apps are only automatically allowed if they do not access confidential data.

 If you need an app hooked up, let's discuss it in *#g-security*!